hbina/mofurun/README.md

 🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸

-Experimental implementation of `Vec` that stores the state of the underlying array using enum.
+Experimental implementation of `Vec` that stores the state of the underlying array using types.

 This allows us to optimize some operations based on its state.

-It does make using and maintaining this library tedious, because there might be many, many variants.

 🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸🧸